This program has been

 Step IV) The Academy:

-Basic training lasts for ten weeks.
+Basic training lasts for fourteen weeks.
 All training will be at

 Southwestern Illinois Police Academy,